 Roger Williams Park Zoo's cell phone recycling program is an employee led Green Team initiative.
 We are collecting used electronics - like cell phones and tablets - to send to ECO-CELL, a small company in Louisville, KY, that is committed to collecting rare metals in cell phones for recycling in order to protect gorilla habitats.
-This new program is in partnership with Providence Community Libraries, The Providence Office of Sustainability, The Providence Public Library and other community organizations to provide electronics recycling bins throughout the city.
+This new program is in partnership with The Providence Office of Sustainability and other community organizations to provide electronics recycling bins throughout the city.

 A collection box is available at the Zoo's main entrance!
 See below for more local recycling bin locations and learn how your recycled electronics make a difference.

 Why is it important to recycle electronics?
 By recycling your cell phone you are preventing a large number of hazardous substances from entering our environment.
 Many of the rare minerals and metals required to develop these devices are also mined in endangered species habitats.
 By recycling electronics, a consumer can extend the lifetime of a gadget and provide for the reclamation of precious metals thereby reducing the need for mining in gorilla habitats.

-Our Zoo and The Diane Fossey Gorilla Fund International are working together with ECO-CELL to recycle electronic devices, help the environment, and raise money for gorilla conservation.
+Our Zoo and The Dian Fossey Gorilla Fund International are working together with ECO-CELL to recycle electronic devices, help the environment, and raise money for gorilla conservation.
 For each device received, a donation will be made to The Diane Fossey Gorilla Fund International, the world leader in gorilla conservation.
-You can deposit your used devices in the collection bin at the Zoo's main entrance or one of our community partner locations, listed below.
+You can deposit your used devices in the collection bin at the Zoo's main entrance .

-Although you are encouraged to donate your used electronic devices all year long, from February through September 24 (World Gorilla Day) we are participating with zoos and aquariums across the globe in the “Gorillas on the Line” mobile phone recycling challenge.This mutli-month contest challenges us and other participating organizations to collect as many mobile phones for recycling as possible.
+Although you are encouraged to donate your used electronic devices all year long, from February through April 30 we are participating with zoos and aquariums across the globe in the “Gorillas on the Line” mobile phone recycling challenge.This mutli-month contest challenges us and other participating organizations to collect as many mobile phones for recycling as possible.
 By recycling old cell phones and handheld mobile devices you can help protect gorilla habitat in Africa.